devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `kill <PID-OF-SLEEP-COMMAND>`

-So, we might need to kill such process using
+So, we might need to kill such process using an force option `-9`

 # Additional Commands for Practice